Fulton Bank Review: A Variety of Account Offerings from a Regional Bank

 - Fulton Bank is based in Lancaster, Pennsylvania.

 - How long does it take for a check to clear Fulton Bank?

 - Cash deposits, electronic deposits and the first $100 deposited via check are typically available the same business day that they are deposited.

 - Does Fulton Bank have mobile deposit?

-- Yes, Fulton Bank offers mobile deposit via both its Android and iOS apps.
+- Yes, Fulton Bank offers mobile deposit through its app, available for your iPhone, Android or iPad tablet.

 Vance Cariaga contributed to the reporting for this article.